EGR314-2025-S-309B/EGR314-2025-S-309B.github.io/docs/Block-Process-Diagrams-Message-Structure.md

 Baron->>Baron: Motor Toggled<br>(Trash)
 ```
 >Edit: UART communication was supposed to happen between Baron and the old team 309 members.
 However, with team 309B, only the mqtt server will be used for communication.
 Due to the nature of the project, it makes more sense to communicate over wifi rather than uart.

+### Process Diagram Decision Making Process

+This semester emphasises uart communication so boards can interact with one another.
+Our project uses MQTT for communication, but uart is still a backup.
+This diagram allows us to send any data we could recieve to where it needs to go and it allows in person and web users to interact with it.

 ## Message Structure